Harsh-Jaiswal24/30-Day-Of-JS-Challange/README.md

 5. Map is for Create a new array from a existed array by changing in value of previous array
 6. Filter is use for creating a new array from an existing array  which consists only some satisfied elements.
 7. the reduce method in JavaScript is used to "reduce" an array to a single value.
 It executes a provided function for each element of the array and accumulates a result
 8. forEach is used for access all the elements of the array and we can manupulate is also is requied

+Day 7 : Objects
+Learnings:

+1. Entries method in JS create a copy of all elements of object into elements of array and return in the form of array.
+2. Assign is used to copy all the object into new and if update the existed objcet will be updated and original will also be updated
+3. In JavaScript, the 'this' keyword is a special identifier that refers to the current execution context.
+Its value is determined by how a function is called, and it allows functions to dynamically access and interact with objects at runtime.
+4. In JavaScript, the for...in loop is used to iterate over the enumerable properties of an object.
+It allows you to loop through the keys (property names) of an object, including inherited properties from its prototype chain.
+5. The Object.keys() method returns an array of a given object's own enumerable property keys.
+6. The Object.values() method returns an array of a given object's own enumerable property values.

+   (Task ::  learn more about different types of Methods and keywords).